SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 As with type property requirements, you always prefix type method requirements with the ``static`` keyword when they are defined in a protocol.
-This is true even though type method requirements are prefixed with the ``class`` or ``static`` keyword when implemented by a class:
+This is true even though type method requirements can be prefixed with the ``class`` or ``static`` keyword when implemented by a class:

 .. testcode:: typeMethods